FRCSyn/frcsyn.github.io/README.md

 ### Tasks

-The proposed FRCSyn challenge intends to investigate the benefits of synthetic data for face recognition.
-In particular, **in FRCSyn we focus on the two following challenges** existed in current face recognition technology:
+**The FRCSyn challenge focuses on the two following challenges** existed in current face recognition technology:

 - **Task 1**: synthetic data for **demographic bias mitigation**.